Avery r. young: Poetry

 Young's work has appeared in several anthologies, including The Golden Shovel Anthology.
 In 2019, he published his poetry volume neckbone through TriQuarterly.
 He has also worked at Bridge magazine as poetry editor.
 Deirdre Robinson of the South Side Weekly said of Young: "when he's onstage, his powerful voice fills the room and his impassioned words serve as a testimonial that speak to the realities of the Black experience."

 On April 24, 2023, he was named Poet Laureate by the city of Chicago, serving for two years; he was the first person appointed for the newly-created Poet Laureate program.

 Career outside of poetry

 Young is leader of avery r. young & de deacon board, a blues/funk/gospel band.
 He has released two albums through FPE Records: booker t. soltreyne: a race rekkid (2013) and the spoken poetry album tubman.
 Jose Luis Benavides of Newcity Music said that Young's music is blk folk and neo-soul and called him "notorious for blowing the roof of venues throughout Chicago".
 He was vocalist for Nicole Mitchell's Mandorla Awakening II: Emerging Worlds; John Corbett of DownBeat said that despite Young's vocals the lyrics were "evocative, political and symbolic—not plot-driven".

 Young is part of The Floating Museum, a non-profit art collective that depicts Chicago neighborhoods as galleries of a museum that Chicago itself represents.
 He has worked as a teaching artist for University of Chicago's Arts + Public Life and non-profit Urban Gateways.

+Young's opera safronia had its world premiere at the Lyric Opera of Chicago in April, 2026.
+Lyric Opera describes it as follows: "Triumph and tragedy converge in this universal yet personal story of the Great Migration.
+This Afro-surrealist tale is told through the eyes of the Booker family, who return from the northern U.S. to their Southern hometown after five years of banishment to bury their patriarch.
+First conceived following young’s groundbreaking collaboration with Lyric around Twilight: Gods in 2021, safronia marries folklore, poetry, and history, with music inspired by gospel, blues, funk, and soul."